International Human Resource Management

 4. Track employee time and performance using effective productivity tools

-After all your efforts of making a policy, talking to them about the consequences, provision of flexibility, if you are still worried about moonlighting employees, you can use an activity tracker, a tool that can be easily installed in computers.
+After all your efforts of making a policy, talking to them about the consequences, and providing flexibility, if you are still worried about moonlighting employees, you can use an activity tracker, a tool that can be easily installed on computers.

-- A versatile software can be linked to the timesheets to determine and validate the work being performed by employees on a daily basis.
+- A versatile software can be linked to the timesheets to determine and validate the work being performed by employees daily.

 - Project time tracking software is one of the effective ways of ensuring your employees do not take up additional jobs.